Bandaranaike International Airport: Annual aircraft movements from CMB Airport (2012–present)

 Beginning in 2012 with 46,616 scheduled and 2,118 non-scheduled flights, the numbers consistently increased until 2019, with fluctuations during the subsequent years due to the Easter bombings, COVID-19, and the prevailing economic situation in the country.
-Despite this, substantial recovery was observed in 2022 and 2023.
-It is expected to recover to 2018 numbers by 2024 and 2025, respectively.
+Despite this, substantial recovery was observed in 2022 and 2023 respectively.
+However, recovery has been slowed due to the overcrowding at CMB, leading to the rejection of additional weekly flight requests for the upcoming winter seasons due to space scarcity.